December 27th 2022

 Charlie C. Sanders, Jr. (Chuck) is a retired finance executive and previously worked at South Carolina Student Loan Corporation from 2001 to 2018, serving as President and CEO beginning in 2006.
 Mr. Sanders served as Director of Investments and Debt Management for the South Carolina State Treasurer’s Office from 1988 to 2001.
 He received his B.S. in Banking and Finance from the University of South Carolina.
 Mr. Sanders serves on the Board of Trustees of Anderson University, and serves as Chairman of the Board of Directors of the Greater Columbia Educational Advancement Foundation.
 He previously served on the Board of the Education Finance Council (EFC) in Washington, D.C. and the National Council of Higher Education Resources in Washington, D.C., having served as Chairman and Vice-Chairman of EFC.

-Gary Fulmer is currently the Athletic Director at Richland Northeast High School.
-He is a retired former varsity boys basketball coach.
-Coach Fulmer coached at both Lower Richland and Richland Northeast High Schools during his career compiling an overall record of 286 wins and 100 losses over a 14-year span for a 74 % winning percentage.
+Gary Fulmer retired this past year after 40 years in education as a teacher/basketball coach/athletic director.
+Coach Fulmer coached varsity basketball at both Lower Richland and Richland Northeast High Schools during his career compiling an overall record of 286 wins and 100 losses over a 14-year span for a 74 % winning percentage.
 During his last 3 years coaching at Richland Northeast, his teams set school records for wins each year.
-After his retirement from coaching he helped start the Chick-fil-A Classic Holiday Basketball Tournament and has been serving as the tournament director since its inception.
-He has been married for 34 years (to Mary Jane) and they have two adult sons, Brett and Kevin.
+He was most recently served as the athletic director at Richland Northeast High School before his retirement.
+After retiring from coaching basketball he helped start the Chick-fil-A Classic Holiday Basketball Tournament in 2002 and has been serving as the tournament director since its inception.
+He has been married for 35 years (to Mary Jane) and they have two adult sons, Brett and Kevin.

 Dr. Gerald Gary has had sixteen years of success as a school principal at every level.
 Under his leadership, Dutch Fork High and Dutch Fork Middle in School District Five of Lexington and Richland Counties were both named a Palmetto’s Finest school.
 Dutch Fork High, where he currently serves as principal has consistently been recognized as being among the nation’s highest rated schools.